4sunshine/langbox/README.md

 ```
 Where `sample.txt` is the beginnings file in format from previous step.
 This script also performs keyword extraction from generated text to use it as input to DALL-e model.
-I use paraphraser to make extracted texts more natural.
+I used a paraphraser to make extracted texts more natural.
 As a result there will be two files generated: `predict_sample.txt` with "fake news" and `generation_predict_sample.txt` with extracted keywords.
 #### Examples:
 predict_sample.txt: